 All host agencies work a bit differently.
 For instance, CRUISESinc.com helps you sell cruises to clients.

 This article on How to Find the Best Host Travel Agency from Host Agency Reviews might help you too.
 When researching host travel agencies, be sure to check the Better Business Bureau (BBB) information as well.
+And inquire if these companies require you to go into a worksite such as a call center or if they offer work at home jobs.

 Note that even with most host agencies, you still technically work as an independent contractor.
 This means you will be directly responsible for keeping track of your income and expenses for tax purposes.